Certified Pediatric Oncology Nurse (CPON®)

 - Current CPON® certification, and

 - A current, active, unencumbered license as a registered nurse in the US, its territories or Canada, and

 - A minimum of one year (12 months) of experience as an RN within the three years (36 months) prior to application, and

 - A minimum of 1,000 hours of pediatric hematology oncology nursing practice within the two-and-one-half years (30 months) prior to application.

 All ONCC certifications are valid for four years.
 Renewal candidates must have a current, active, unencumbered RN license.
 One renewal method is available:

-- Option 1: Practice hours + ILNA Points (Professional development points)
+- Option 1: Practice hours + Professional Development Points (also known as ILNA points)

 2018 CPON® Renewal Requirements

 |100 points – at least 80 must be in pediatrics; at least 50 must be in pediatric oncology|

 When applying for renewal, you must submit both an application and your completed learning plan.